paguzma/cjekel.github.io/_posts/2015-09-18-Open-and-View-IM7-Files-with-Python.md

 {% endhighlight %}
 </div>

-I'm using python 2.7, and the pip install was successful.
-We can open an IM7 file in python with the following commands, where myDavis.im7 is the IM7 file that I'd like to open.
+I'm using Python 2.7, and the pip install was successful.
+We can open an IM7 file in Python with the following commands, where myDavis.im7 is the IM7 file that I'd like to open.
 We won't be working with vbuff.
 Since Mr. Fleming informs us that memory cleanup is not automatic, we'll have to manually delete vbuff.

 <div>
 {% highlight python %}